PeopleSpheres and the GDPR

 Keep in mind that the team of consultants is not required to answer all your questions on the protection of your data.
 You will be directed to the Data Protection Officer who will answer all your questions.

-Can we receive unencrypted files?
+Can we receive encrypted files?

 No. Our company has strengthened these procedures so sending files containing personal data is no longer possible: consultants can no longer accept these documents.